ADBA Leaders Of The Future Scholarship

 2) Experienced with the American Pit Bull Terrier (breeding, showing, weight pulling, handling, etc.)

-3) Membership with an ADBSI club, or attendance at, or supporting ADBSI/ADBA events.
+3) Membership with an ADBA club, or attendance at, or supporting ADBA events.

 4) A person with high recommendations from teacher, mentor, etc.